 - 1. Students must be on time for school, rehearsals, competitions, performances, meetings, bus trips, etc. Failure to be on time may result in the student not being permitted to participate in that day's activities.
 Students who are not in attendance the equivalent of 3.5 hours may not participate in an extracurricular event. - 2.
 It is a privilege to be a member of co-curricular activity.
 Students are expected to display proper behavior in the classroom and in the activity. - 3.
 A zero percent tolerance level will be upheld for possession and/or use of illegal drugs or alcohol.
 This is a violation of state and federal laws and may lead to immediate dismissal from the activity.
 In addition, sanctions will be administered as identified in the Neshannock Junior-Senior High School Discipline Code. - 4.
 Proper dress for activities will be set by the individual staff member, i.e. teacher, advisor, director, etc. Students are representing Neshannock Junior-Senior High School and should do so with dignity. - 5.
-The Neshannock Township School District will follow the Neshannock High Discipline Code policies governing academics and activities.
-Regarding student eligibility, coaches and sponsors are to consult with the Principal/ designee. - 6.
+The Neshannock Township School District will follow the Neshannock High Discipline Code policies governing academics and activities - 6.
 Students will be issued equipment and are expected to take care of it.
 The proper care and use of the physical facilities must also be displayed.
 If equipment and/or material is lost or damaged, the student will be responsible for restitution.
-Failure to return equipment within a reasonable time period will result in withholding of grades/diploma until equipment is returned.
+Failure to return equipment within a reasonable time period will result in withholding of grades/diploma until equipment is returned. - 7.

-- 7. Attendance is a cornerstone of any successful activity.
-Unexcused absences will affect participating in the activity. - 8.
-Any student who is unexcused absent or unexcused tardy is not permitted to participate in that day's co-curricular school activity. - 9.
 Students are to travel to and from co-curricular activities on the provided school transportation.
-In emergency situations, a student may be permitted to have a signed excuse from their parent(s) that has been approved by the administration or staff member, teacher, advisor, director, etc. - 10.
-Students must display appropriate respect for peers and adults, both in school and outside of school. - 11.
-Students and parents may be asked to sign a release form signifying that they are aware of and comprehend the consequences of violating the Student Code of Conduct and the Neshannock Township School Board Policies.
+In emergency situations, a student may be permitted to have a signed excuse from their parent(s) that has been approved by the administration or staff member, teacher, advisor, director, etc. - 8.
+Students must display appropriate respect for peers and adults, both in school and outside of school.

+9. Students and parents may be asked to sign a release form signifying that they are aware of and comprehend the consequences of violating the Student Code of Conduct and the Neshannock Township School Board Policies.